 What is the takeaway?

 Discerning whether your employer is a workers' compensation subscriber or a non-subscriber is crucial for your understanding of your rights and options in case of workplace injuries.
 Familiarizing yourself with the available resources and seeking clarification through direct inquiries or legal consultation ensures that you're well-informed and empowered to make the right decisions for your well-being and future.
-Remember that each state's laws regarding workers' compensation may vary, so ensure that you're aware of the regulations specific to your location.
+Remember that each state's workers' compensation laws may vary, so ensure you're aware of the regulations specific to your location.

-Javier Espinoza, Lara Brock, and the rest of the team at Espinoza & Brock Work Injury Attorneys have years of experience in helping workers address their workers comp-related issues.
-Reach out to our office today to schedule a consultation and gain a better understanding of your options in relation to workers compensation.
+Javier Espinoza, Lara Brock, and the rest of the team at Espinoza & Brock Work Injury Attorneys have years of experience in helping workers address their workers' comp-related issues.
+Reach out to our office today to schedule a consultation and gain a better understanding of your options in relation to workers' compensation.